B1umenkrAn2/Website/README.md

 # AAFC open source website
-This is a open source data demonstration website. this website use MVC structure and it write with PHP.
+This is a open source data demonstration website. this website use MVC structure and write with PHP.